-While working at KATAPULT magazine, one of my main priorities was to replace the old website with a new performant and stylistically fresh one.
-The previous Typo3 instance had had its day in terms of functionality as well as design.
-Kirby was used as the CMS for the new website.
+While working at KATAPULT magazine, one of my main priorities was to replace the old website with a new one that was both performant and stylistically fresh.
+The previous instance of Typo3 had outlived its usefulness, both in terms of functionality and design.
+Kirby was chosen as the CMS for the new site.

-I already started working on a design system for smaller websites in the KATAPULT universe.
-It evolved with smaller side projects and came to full fruition in the course of the new website.
-Since KATAPULT is a print-first project, the distinctive style was created within the context of printed issues of the magazine.
-The design system thus represents the best possible translation from print to digital.
+I had already started working on a design system for smaller websites in the KATAPULT universe.
+It evolved with smaller side projects and came to full fruition with the new website.
+As KATAPULT is a print-first project, the distinctive style was created in the context of the printed editions of the magazine.
+The design system therefore represents the best possible translation from print to digital.
 Under the hood, it’s a Sass framework that provides a set of basic components and is extended with Tailwind-inspired utilities.

-About half of the development time went into a migration script — converting old articles from a WYSIWYG editor to Kirby’s block format, ideally incorporating all the HTML content variations that had crept into the WYSIWYG content over the years, represented the biggest effort.
+About half of the development time went into a migration script - the biggest effort was converting old articles from a WYSIWYG editor to Kirby’s block format, ideally including all the HTML content variations that had crept into the WYSIWYG content over the years.

-The biggest challenge was just as much the definitive joy of the project: constructing the design as well as implementing it with CSS and vanilla JS.
-I prefer agile design-based development - designing directly in/with code.
-In other words, a prototype up front was skipped.
+The biggest challenge was also the ultimate joy of the project: constructing the design and implementing it with CSS and vanilla JS.
+I prefer agile design-based development - designing directly in/with the code.
+In other words, a prototype was skipped.
 This requires trust on both sides.
-I would like to take this opportunity to thank Benni for giving me the freedom to let me work fully and autonomously; to trust me and my skills.
+I would like to take this opportunity to thank Benni for giving me the freedom to work fully and autonomously; for trusting me and my skills.

-Finding the right mélange of KATAPULT vibe and online magazine took me quite a while until I got into the flow and was able to implement the layout of the website in about two weeks.
+It took me quite a while to find the right mix of KATAPULT vibe and online magazine until I got into the flow and was able to implement the layout of the website in about two weeks.